A minimalistic, ergonomic, AI friendly, zero-dependency library for runtime type checking and defensive programming in JavaScript and TypeScript.

 It helps you write safer, more reliable code by verifying types before usage and failing gracefully instead of bringing your application down with cryptic errors.
 Fail early with a good error rather than continue with the wrong assumption.

 jty?
 Didn't TypeScript Solve This?JavaScript is a highly dynamic language with famous quirks around implicit type conversions.
 TypeScript helps a lot at compile-time.
-In fact the illusion of type-safety can create more fragile code when interacting with APIs or external JS code at runtime:
+However, compile time type safety creates an illusion that hurts runtime type safety:

-any, unknown, or casting as SomeType).If you don't validate your data at the boundaries, your application is vulnerable to cascading failures and extremely hard-to-debug behaviors.
+any, unknown, or casting as SomeType).If you don't validate the data at those boundaries, your application is vulnerable to cascading failures and extremely hard-to-debug behaviors.

-This is where jty comes in. jty enables Defensive Programming, empowering you to validate shapes and types at runtime, failing early right at the boundary.
+This is where jty comes in. jty enables Defensive Programming, empowering you to validate shapes and types at runtime, failing early right at the boundary and generating context-rich exceptions that facilitates AI-driven debugging and maintanance.

 Use jty to easily validate variables and surface descriptive errors.